Platform Documentation

 Market Price Data

 To calculate performance, cost basis, and portfolio values, 13Foresight maintains a daily price history for every publicly-traded security.
-This price data is used to: calculate the Price Held at the quarter-end filing date, simulate portfolio returns in the backtester, compute the estimated weighted average cost basis for each holding, and derive all risk metrics (Sharpe, Beta, Volatility, etc.).
+This price data is used to: calculate the appropriate reference price for each feature, simulate portfolio returns in the backtester on the filing date, compute estimated cost basis where only snapshot data exists, and derive all risk metrics (Sharpe, Beta, Volatility, etc.).

 Risk-Free Rate